GuyBrand/teamworkers/README.md

 A demo that displays how to convert microservices into teamworkers

 The code is complete and working
-The readme is a WIPץ
+The readme is a WIP

 What's teamworkers?
 ------------